jdbowman/dora-experimental/dora-service/README.md

    - Set _flag_ (integer enum) to 0, 1, 2, 3 to configure the ambient light sensors to integrate for 80ms, 160ms, 320ms, and 640ms respectively.
    - Returns _status_ and _telemetry_ with the same caveats as the _noop_ response.

+## Logging

+The service logs many of its actions through the KubOS logging functions, which are similar to syslog.
+The KubOS log files are in /home/system/log and you can expect to find dora-service messages in the file kubos-info.log.